GabberBaby/django_project_blog_template/README.rst

 About
 -----

-This project template creates a Django 1.5 project with a base set of applications + zinnia + photologue + filebrowser
+This project template creates a Django 1.5 project with a base set of applications

 Prerequisites
 -------------